ostef/jai-fmt/README.md

 # Additional formatting options
 * `@Fmt_Newline` note on struct members: if not nested, a newline will be printed after the member on which this note is on is printed.
 An example of printing a nested struct member might be when printing an array of a struct type.
 When this is the case, `@Fmt_Newline` is ignored.
+* `@Fmt(...)` note on struct members: instead of passing the formatting options to the member, the formatting string inside the parenthesis is used to format the struct member.
+The formatting string in this case cannot have an argument index and as such should not contain `:` to separate the argument index with the formatting options.
+It also cannot have `*` instead of numbers for width and precision.
+If the parenthesis are not provided, the note is ignored.